-The Fashion Design and Retail Merchandising program will provide area students with a 2-year pathway to the vast fashion & retail industry in nearby Central Ohio.
+The Fashion Design and Retail Merchandising program will provide area students with a two-year pathway to the vast fashion and retail industry in nearby Central Ohio.

-The Fashion Design and Retail Merchandising program is strategically designed to deliver technical apparel development training, valuable product development & consumer research experience, entrepreneurial retail expertise, and industry-specific technology training necessary to succeed in the fashion industry now and in the future.
+The Fashion Design and Retail Merchandising program is strategically designed to deliver technical apparel development training, valuable product development and consumer research experience, entrepreneurial retail expertise, and industry-specific technology training necessary to succeed in the fashion industry now and in the future.